 |4 (tie)||2015 Honda Civic||65%||U.S., Canada||U.S., Japan||U.S., Japan||66.5|

-When negotiating the price of a new car or truck, it's important to know the dealer invoice price and what other people are paying for the same vehicle in your local area.
-Otherwise, you won't know what a good price is to pay for the vehicle.
-I highly recommend using an online referral service such as CarClearanceDeals and Edmunds, their quotes will automatically include any discounts or cash-back incentives currently available.
+When negotiating the price of a new car or truck, it’s important to know the dealer invoice price and what other people are paying for the same vehicle in your local area.
+Otherwise, you won’t know what a good price is to pay for the vehicle.
+I highly recommend using an online referral service such as Ryde Shopper and Motor Trend, their quotes will automatically include any discounts or cash-back incentives currently available.